What is a Project Manager?

 While this sample career path is very common in the tech industry, project managers can have a range of roles and responsibilities.
 Often project managers transition into other product roles, and sometimes even research roles!

-Top Skills of a Project Manager
+Top Technical Skills of a Project Manager

 - Running daily standups and other planning meetings such as refinements or sprint planning